last update: Oct 1, 2009

 transfer speed and efficiency, code size, adaptability and expandability.

-I chose a combination of both: ICSP (In Circuit Serial Programming) commands are implemented in firmware, but host software manages the algorithms.
+I chose a combination of both: ICSP (In Circuit Serial Programming) commands are implemented in firmware, but the host software manages the algorithms.

 In order to increase speed and efficiency some instructions correspond to sequences of frequently repeated commands, such as sequential reads.